brianjhuang/datahacks-2022/README.md

+# Hey Roberta, how do you feel about this stock?
-# Analyzing Stock Sentiment using Roberta
+# Financial Sentiment Analysis with roBERTa

 ## Brian Huang, Koosha Jadbabaei, Vineet Tallavajhala

+### Team Name: 3 Switch

 ## Introduction